francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 While inspired by prior works @aldrich2002alias @boyland2001alias @zimmerman2023latte, it introduces several significant improvements.
 This system is designed for being as lightweight as possible and gradually integrable with already existing Kotlin code.

-The main goal of the system is to improve the verification process with Viper by establishing a link between separation logic and the absence of aliasing control in Kotlin.
+The main goal of the system is to improve SnaKt's verification process by adding aliasing control to Kotlin, thereby establishing a connection to separation logic in Viper.

 == Grammar